-There’s a lot of settings you can manage in LinkedIn, you’ll want to take take a few minutes to explore the menu and familiarize yourself with it.
-But for now, you can at least minimize the amount of notifications you’re sending out with every profile change you make.
+There’s a lot of settings you can manage in LinkedIn, you’ll want to take a few minutes to explore the menu and familiarize yourself with it.
+But for now, you can at least minimize the number of notifications you’re sending out with every profile change you make.

 Did this work for you?
 Do you have any other concerns?
 Feel free to share your thoughts in the comments below.